 CITY COUNCIL | CITY ATTORNEY | CITY CLERK

 Although not part of the Administration, the City Council oversees the City Attorney and City Clerk's Offices and is an integral part of the budgeting process.
-A summary of the Proposed FY25 Budget considerations for the legislative body is highlighted below.
+A summary of their Adopted FY25 Budget is highlighted below.

 City Council